lorisgirl/alfred-snippets-from-csv/README.md

 ## Instructions

 `from_csv.py` creates a `.alfredsnippets` file for each`.csv` file in `src/`.
-You can try it with the included test files.
 If there is a `.plist` file matching the basename of a `.csv`, then it will be added to the bundle as `info.plist`.
 This allows you to configure a prefix and/or suffix for the bundle.

 - Edit and add files in `src/`
 - Run `./from_csv.py`